mrvladis/influxmonitor/README.md

 ## Overview

+This tool provides an additional metrics gathering for the TrueNas based system.
+TrueNas supports data gathering into the InfluxDB via Telegraf.
+Current set of metrics doesn't include the information about the space used or available on the pool and it's mount points.

 The tool is written in Go and uses the `influxdb-client-go` library to interact with the InfluxDB database.
 It reads configuration settings from a JSON file, including the InfluxDB host, port, organization, bucket, and authentication token.
 The tool then executes the `df` command to retrieve storage metrics and parses the output to extract the relevant information.
 Finally, it connects to the InfluxDB instance and writes the storage metrics to the specified bucket.

 ## Prerequisites